 Who is responsible for the satisfaction of the requirements contained in the ATEX directive?

 The Directive requires specific safety requirements that must be met by the equipment manufacturer, user or maintainer.

 As a manufacturer, it has the exclusive responsibility to produce equipment that meets the requirements stated in the EU Directive

 The equipment user must notify the manufacturer the type of equipment required, with reference to:

 Category, for example.
 2G

 Motor protection 2G / 3G, for example EExe II T3.

 In addition, the equipment user must use the product according to the areas, taking into account any possible risk.
 Similarly, the equipment user is required to ensure safe device operation, through a continuous maintenance.

-By 2003, the installations must meet the requirements stated in the ATEX directive.
-If the user of the equipment is also its producer, the user must fulfill the requirements for both.
+Within 2003, the installations must meet the requirements stated in the ATEX directive.
+If the user of the equipment is also its producer, the user must fulfil the requirements for both.